agrawalanshul802-hub/agarwalanshul802/README.md

 # 🚀 Featured Projects

-### 🏥 Hospital Management System
+### 🏥 Ai Resume builder and scrore
-Responsive web application for managing appointments, doctors, patients, and hospital services.
+Responsive web application for making a clean resume and getting overview by knowing the score

 **Tech Stack:** HTML • CSS • JavaScript